-Each year, the AU-CMB program sponsors a Summer Research Scholarship program to provide talented undergraduate students an opportunity to conduct research during the summer with a CMB faculty member.
+Each year, the AU-CMB program sponsors a Summer Research Scholars program to provide talented undergraduate students an opportunity to conduct research during the summer with a CMB faculty member.

 Overview of Scholarship Programs